When you think of Florida, aka The Sunshine State, you probably think of sun-drenched beaches and bustling theme parks.

 Under Flager’s ownership, the hotel experienced a boom period, especially when a bridge was built connecting it to the nearby Alcazar – now known as Lightner Museum.
 However, Flagler abandoned the hotel when the stock market crashed in 1932, and in 1945 the connecting bridge was torn down.

 Throughout the sixties and seventies, the building was used as the county courthouse.
 It wasn’t until the mid-nineties that Richard C Kessler purchased the building and invested $1.2 million to restore it to its former glory and reopened it as the Casa Monica once more.

 As you can see, the hotel has had a colorful past.
-Add this to the fact that the entire St. Augustine area seems rife with paranormal activity, and you get the perfect setting for a haunting or two!
+Add this to the fact that the entire St. Augustine area is considered one of the most haunted cities in the US, and you get the perfect setting for a haunting or two!